aaltsys/doc-newwares/documents/02_transactions.rst

 .. image:: _images/lines-2rolls.png

 The details for one line are shown below.
-Every entry for the roll was available in the summaary line entry, and no changes were made in the detail.
+Every entry for the roll was available in the summary line entry, and no changes were made in the detail.
-The roll net weight of 2611 Lbs, entered in the summaary list view, is close to a default weight of 2616.38 lbs, calculated from the content value of .58 lbs/ft.
+The roll net weight of 2611 Lbs, entered in the summary list view, is close to a default weight of 2616.38 lbs, calculated from the content value of .58 lbs/ft.